The benefits of a workplace mentoring program for employers 🙌

 How to make mentoring schemes work remotely 💻

-• To maintain contact with mentees, it’s useful to have regular weekly check-ins, to receive updates on how your mentor is doing and to see if they need any additional help.
+• It’s useful to have regular weekly checkins to receive updates on how your mentor is doing and to see if they need any additional help.

-• It’s useful to put a recurring event in the company calendar so both parties are aware.
+• Put a recurring event in the company calendar so both parties are aware.

 Offer extra support